nishamghimire5/DataMaestro/README.md

 - **Input:** CSV data, a natural language command, and the selected LLM.
 - **Process:**
+  1. The user provides a natural language command via the UI (`csv-processing.tsx`).
+  2. This command, along with the CSV data (parsed into a JavaScript structure by PapaParse), is sent to the `csv-direct-commands.ts` AI flow.
-  1. Defines a prompt for the LLM to interpret the command and translate it into specific data modifications.
+  3. The flow defines a prompt for the selected LLM to interpret the natural language command.
+The LLM's role is to understand the user's intent and translate it into a structured plan or set of instructions for data modification (e.g., identify target columns, values for fill/replace, operation type).
+It does **not** directly output PapaParse commands.
-  2. The AI is instructed to identify target columns, extract literal values for filling/replacement, and determine the operation.
+  4. JavaScript/TypeScript code within the AI flow then takes this structured interpretation from the LLM and programmatically applies the changes to the PapaParse-d JavaScript data structure (e.g., an array of objects representing rows).
-  3. If AI processing fails or for very simple commands, it includes **fallback logic** using basic regex pattern matching for fill/replace and case conversion commands.
+  5. If AI processing fails to interpret the command or for very simple commands, the flow includes **fallback logic**.
+This typically involves using basic regex pattern matching (similar to `csv-direct-processor.ts`) for operations like fill/replace and case conversion directly on the JavaScript data structure.
+  6. After the data structure is modified (either by AI-driven logic or the fallback), PapaParse is used again to _unparse_ the JavaScript data structure back into a CSV formatted string.
-- **Output:** Modified CSV data and a summary.
+- **Output:** Modified CSV data (as a string) and a summary of changes, which are then displayed in the UI.

 #### SQL Mode (`csv-direct-sql-processor.ts` & `csv-sql-processing.ts`)